niss10/IS-698-FL-Project/README.md

-# FedCollab: Federated Learning for Personalized Movie Recommendations
+# FedCollab: Federated Learning for Personalized Movie Recommendations with Privacy-Preserving

 ## Overview
 FedCollab is a final project for the IS 698/800 Federated Learning course, developed by Chaw Maung and Nisarg Patel.
 The project implements a privacy-preserving movie recommendation system using the MovieLens 1M dataset.
 It compares centralized machine learning (CML) with federated learning (FL) approaches, incorporating differential privacy (DP) to enhance user data security.
 The system leverages collaborative filtering with Singular Value Decomposition (SVD) and Multi-Layer Perceptron (MLP) models, achieving near-centralized performance while keeping user data local.